EmuDeck/emudeck.github.io/docs/emulators/steamos/citra.md

 **Here's How**

-1. Open the folder: `/home/deck/.var/app/org.citra_emu.citra/config/citra-emu/`
+1. Open the folder: `/home/deck/.config/citra-emu/`
-    * `~/.var` is an invisible folder by default.
+    * `~/.config` is a hidden folder by default.
 In Dolphin (file manager), click the hamburger menu in the top right, click `Show Hidden Files` to see these folders
 2. Right click `qt-config.ini`, and click `Open with Kate` or a text editor of your choice
 3. Locate the `[Layout]` section
 4. Replace the content of the `[Layout]` section with the below text: